turbodog99/sort-coding-test/README.md

 If not started in server mode, displays the loaded data in the following formats:

 * sorted by gender ascencing then by last name ascending
-* sorted by birth data ascending
+* sorted by birth date ascending
 * sorted by last name descending

 ## Usage